jmcbroome/somatic-mutation-analysis/README.md

 python3 annotation-scripts/calculate_base_ratio.py -m all_mutations.tsv -r ref.fa -c codons.tsv

 For Drosophila melanogaster under the somatic distribution of mutations, this should be very close to 2.75 with a 95% confidence interval of (2.72,2.77).

+### Distribution of Fitness Effects

+We apply approximate bayesian computation (ABC) methods to estimate a reasonable range of parameters for selection that could explain our output.
+This begins with precomputing a set of spectra for various levels of selection under a simplified demographic model of development; this speeds later simulations by allowing simulation of final mutation frequency to be as simple as selecting from a list of values instead of having to perform a full simulation each time in python.

+The first step is to compile the small C++ script for generating these spectra with g++ -o precompute_spectra precompute_spectra.cpp
+Then run it with
+./precompute_spectra

+Note that the restricted_depth_values.tsv dataframe must exist (part of default output from genefilter_frame.py).